 However since I’ve been in the National Park I lost a bit interest in the city and the skateboarding.
 I want to go back to nature.
 On craigslist I find a guy who offers a ride to Arizona.
 My next goal: Grand-Canyon.

 I arrive at Grand Canyon safely.
 I’m picked up by a guy who I found on Couchsurfing – one night I can stay over.
-He show’s me the small room and le me know, I’ll share it with two other girls.
+He shows me the small room and let me know, I’ll share it with two other girls.
 Ok, I didn’t expect comfort.

 Kingsize and whirlpool under the stars

-On my hike down the grand canyon I meet a girl.
-Phyu was on a business trip, but could spend two days on her own.
+On my hike down the grand canyon I meet a women.
+Phyu was on a business trip and could spend two days on her own.
 She invites me to drive to the village and stay in her hotel.
 Again, a wonderful unexpected encounter.